-(MVAST11-OB) 4 credits
+(MVAST11- OB) 4 credits

 Interested in participating in Art Out Of The Box?
 Many art projects will be done as community-based projects.
+This is the first course of 3 potential ones you can take: Studio Arts 12, Art Out of the Box and IDS12 Art Studio.
 Each semester will have a different focus.
-You could create a unique art portfolio for college as we will work with artists and businesses in the community, helping make Port Alberni a more beautiful and inviting place to be.
-Examples of projects may include the creation of banners, murals, painting, painted trash cans, window painting and kites for display....your imagination is your limit!
+You could create a unique art portfolio for university as we work with the City of Port Alberni, Port Authority, organizations, and various businesses, helping make Port Alberni a more beautiful and inviting place to be.
+Examples of projects may include the creation of banners, murals, paintings, painted trash cans etc.

 No art experience needed: learn the basics or add to your repertoire!